rssor/fs_xgspon_mod/README.md

 ### Rearm

-Rearm is used to either re-enable persistence after the fail-safe triggers, or to enable the mod for the next boot if it's in non-persistent mode.
+Rearm is used to either re-enable persistence after the failsafe triggers, or to enable the mod for the next boot if it's in non-persistent mode.
 If it detects that the failsafe had been triggered it will automatically reboot.

 Recommended use is to set this up on an hourly or similar cron job on your gateway (using the original serial as an argument!) so that if the failsafe triggers it will be automatically re-enabled.